 • Properly distributing assets to or for the benefit of the beneficiaries of the trust in accordance with trust law and the terms of the trust document.

-These are fiduciary responsibilities—meaning that if a trustee makes a mistake, it’s up to them to fix that mistake—out of their own pocket, which makes the selection of trustee critical to the success of your estate plan.
+These are fiduciary responsibilities—meaning that if a trustee makes a mistake, it’s up to them to fix that mistake—out of their own pocket, which makes the selection of a trustee critical to the success of your estate plan.

 For clarity, when we say “selecting an individual” we’re referring to naming one or more family members or friends as Trustee or Co-Trustees.
 Here are some of the potential advantages and disadvantages: